-2.5.5 The difficulties of quantifying precisely current levels of need are magnified when it comes to predicting future needs.
-But the current socio-economic and demographic context suggests that there will be further difficulties for many households trying to access good quality affordable housing, especially as the impacts of the recession and funding cuts filter through.

-- 2.5.6 Furthermore, loss of local authority housing stock through 'right to buy' coupled with an insufficient rate of new builds across sectors is only likely to exacerbate the mis-match between the supply and demand for housing. - 2.5.7 Having consulted stakeholders as well as undertaking some detailed analysis of homelessness data, there are a number of additional areas that are significant in terms of future trends in homelessness and housing needs.
-Of most significance, we are concerned about: - a) The potential increase in the numbers of young people who will approach the service, because they cannot afford to access their own housing unassisted.
-This factor will be exacerbated by the proposed cuts to Housing Benefit / Local Housing Allowance.15 - b) The increasing numbers who may approach if national initiatives to prevent mortgage repossession are curtailed.
+- 2.5.5 The difficulties of quantifying precisely current levels of need are magnified when it come to predicting future needs.
+But the current socio-economic and demographic context suggests that there will be further difficulties for many households trying to access good quality affordable housing, especially as the impacts of the recession and funding cuts filter through. - 2.5.6 Furthermore, loss of local authority housing stock through 'right to buy' coupled with an insufficient rate of new builds across sectors is only likely to exacerbate the mis-match between the supply and demand for housing. - 2.5.7 Having consulted stakeholders as well as undertaking some detailed analysis of homelessness data, there are a number of additional areas that are significant in terms of future trends in homelessness and housing needs.
+Of most significance, we are concerned about: - a) The potential increase in the numbers of young people who will approach the service, because they cannot afford to access their own housing unassisted. - b) The increasing numbers who may approach if national initiatives to prevent mortgage repossession are curtailed.
 (Such as funding for mortgage rescue schemes and repossession loan funds).
 There is also the parallel situation where tenants have lost their homes due to their buy-to-let landlords being repossessed - c) Specific vulnerable clients who need a package of support when leaving institutions and to then sustain tenancies. - d) The continuing lack of provision, both now and in the foreseeable future, for any funding or changes in legislation for housing migrant workers / failed asylum seekers and others with no recourse to public funds.